 A biopsychosocial approach to eating disorder treatment

-When you enroll in an eating disorder treatment program, a psychologist or doctor may conduct a biopsychosocial evaluation to assess each of these categories and gather information on various factors, such as: (4)
+When you enroll in an eating disorder treatment program, a mental health professional may conduct a biopsychosocial evaluation to assess each of these categories and gather information on various factors, such as: (4)

 - Patient’s perception of the eating disorder and how it affects them and their family

 - Duration of eating disorder signs and symptoms

 - Description of eating disorder symptoms and triggers

 - Weight prior to eating disorder